burke-md/go-ethereum/README.md

 - preCheck() nounce, gas, block gas etc

 ### Side quest:
 eth_call can be used to create contracts.
 Within the init code we can "do stuff".
 Essentially scripting.
 While eth_call doesnt require gas, it does check wallet address as if actually executing.
 The block state will not be mutated onchain - however functions will be run locally and data returned to API call, as if state had been changes.
 Additionally, eth_call accepts an `override` and specific block numbers.
-This could be usefull for mocking state or looking back.
+This could be useful for mocking state or looking back.

 Intrinsic gas.
 This is no longer as simple as it once was.
 Transfer is call contained `msg.value`

 L:344 Access List.
 See metamorphic RSA write up.
-Cross refference?
+Cross reference?

+Quirky behaviour around incrementing nonce

+`/core/vm/evm.go L:177`
+call()

+L:179 Limit recursive call depth (1024)
+EIP 150 can only pass 63/64ths gas to child.
+Would take ~ 200B gas to hit 1024 limit (@21 000 base tx gas)

+L:191 !precompile !existing contract, no value transfer, simply return

+### Side quest `/core/vm/contracts.go`
+Observe precompiled contracts

+L:238 `ret, err = evm.interpreter.Run(contract, input, false)`

+L:129 set up memory, stack etc

+L:179 pc(program counter) for incrementing through bytecode.